Long Island Central Pine Barrens: Overview

 The Central Pine Barrens overlays and recharges a portion of a federally designated sole source aquifer for Long Island's drinking water.
 All of Long Island's drinking water comes from ground water wells; none of the island's water comes from reservoirs.
 Almost all of the Peconic River and Carmans River (two of Long Island's four biggest rivers) as well as much of their watersheds are in the Barrens.

-Two other large, contiguous examples of this ecosystem remain in the northeastern United States: including the Massachusetts Coastal Pine Barrens and the New Jersey Pine Barrens.
+Two other large, contiguous examples of this ecosystem remain in the northeastern United States: the Massachusetts Coastal Pine Barrens and the New Jersey Pine Barrens.

 History

 In the 1970s the State of New York began acquiring large parcels to create a greenbelt.
 The federal government at Brookhaven National Laboratory transferred 2300 acre in 1971 and RCA transferred 7200 acre around Rocky Point in 1978 (for a cost of $1).